Arpana20/Placement-Assessment-Skills-And-Benchmarking/README.md

 ### Assessment Score
 In this module, the score will be displayed based upon the test attempt.
 It can be either as individual or bulk of student score can be viewed from TBL_MST_SCORE_PARAMETER table.

+### Database Creation
+In this part, all the tables necessary for the creation of a database is done.
+The created files are stored in SQL folder.
+These files can be used to configure/ import the database in other systems.

 ### Levels details
 #### Level 1 test
 This test can be taken by all the students irrespective of department and it is Initial